continuedev/continue/docs/docs/docs/autocomplete/model-setup.md

 sidebar_position: 2
 ---

-## Best autocomplete experience (Codestral)
+## Best overall experience

-For the best autocomplete experience, we recommend using Codestral through the [Mistral API](https://console.mistral.ai/).
+For the best Autocomplete experience, we recommend using Codestral through the [Mistral API](https://console.mistral.ai/).
 This model offers high-quality completions with an excellent understanding of code context:

 ```json title="config.json""
 {